learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 8. Self: Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.

 These guiding principles are further broken down in the code into more concise and actionable items.
+Feel free to take a look at them using reference (2) to improve your understanding of ethical behaviour in software engineering.

 According to a Fellow article by Brier Cook (3), five tips to help software engineers ensure they behave ethically are: